Lee Ka Ho

-Lee Ka Ho (李家豪; born 26 April 1993) is a Hong Kong professional footballer who currently plays for Hong Kong Premier League club Tai Po.
+Lee Ka Ho (李家豪; born 26 April 1993) is a Hong Kong professional footballer who currently plays as a right back for Hong Kong Premier League club Tai Po.

 Club career

 In 2011, Lee signed for Hong Kong First Division club Sham Shui Po.

-On 25 February 2013, Lee made his debut for Sham Shui Po and scored his first goal against TSW Pegasus in a 1–4 loss.
+On 25 February 2013, Lee made his debut for Sham Shui Po and scored his first goal against Pegasus in a 1–4 loss.

 In 2012, Lee signed for Hong Kong First Division League club Yokohama FC Hong Kong (YFCMD).

 On 2 September 2012, Lee scored his first goal in Yokohama FC Hong Kong against South China in a 2–5 loss.

-In 2015, Lee signed for Hong Kong Premier League club Pegasus.
+On 8 July 2015, Lee signed for Hong Kong Premier League club Pegasus.

-Following two years away from football, Lee agreed to join Tai Po on 21 July 2018.
+On 21 July 2018, following two years away from football, Lee agreed to join Tai Po.

-On 17 July 2019, Eastern announced the signing of Lee at their season opening media event.
+On 17 July 2019, Eastern announced the signing of Lee at their season-opening media event.
 On 30 June 2020, Lee left the club.

 On 8 August 2022, Lee returned to Tai Po.

+International career

+On 1 July 2025, Lee was selected into the final squad of the Hong Kong national team for the first time for the Final Round of the 2025 EAFF E-1 Football Championship.
+However, he was an unused substitute throughout the competition.